+4.1.2.4.
 Credit constraints and cash transfers.
-In the presence of credit constraints, switching costs between land uses may be particularly salient: even if an alternative land use is more profitable, landowners may not be able to borrow against this future value in order to pay the static cost of switching today.
-Assunção et al. (2020) illustrate the importance of credit constraints for agricultural land conversion in the Brazilian Amazon: they use a difference-in-differences design to study the impact of a 2008 policy change that tightened access to agricultural credit by requiring credit recipients to comply with land titling requirements and environmental regulations.
+In the presence of credit constraints, switching costs between land uses may be particularly salient: Even if an alternative land use is more profitable, landowners may not be able to borrow against this future value in order to pay the static cost of switching today.
+Assunção et al. (2020) illustrate the importance of credit constraints for agricultural land conversion in the Brazilian Amazon: They use a difference-in-differences design to study the impact of a 2008 policy change that tightened access to agricultural credit by requiring credit recipients to comply with land titling requirements and environmental regulations.
 They show that the policy change reduced the cumulative deforested land by up to 60% over a nine-year period, although it is important to note that this policy explicitly bundled credit with a set of environmental compliance requirements.

-Ferraro and Simorangkir (2020) present evidence from the rollout of a conditional cash transfer program in Indonesia that deforestation is indeed an important source of liquidity for otherwise credit-constrained households: the cash transfer program reduced village-level forest loss by about 30%, driven mainly by periods of negative rainfall shocks when agricultural income was otherwise low.
+Ferraro & Simorangkir (2020) present evidence from the rollout of a conditional cash transfer program in Indonesia that deforestation is indeed an important source of liquidity for otherwise credit-constrained households: The cash transfer program reduced village-level forest loss by about 30%, driven mainly by periods of negative rainfall shocks when agricultural income was otherwise low.
 On the other hand, cash transfer programs may induce deforestation effects through income-driven consumption changes.
 For example, Alix-Garcia et al. (2013) study the rollout of the Oportunidades conditional cash transfer program in Mexico using a regression discontinuity design around the locality-level poverty threshold for eligibility.
 In localities that were eligible for the transfer, households began consuming more milk and meat, which the authors argue drove up the return to cattle cultivation and hence increased deforestation.
 These countervailing effects suggest that the link between local incomes and deforestation depends on whether the forest provides an alternative, less attractive income source (as in the Indonesian case) or whether it is a source of supplies of local goods whose demand increases with local incomes.

+4.1.2.5.
 Value of conservation.
-These approaches focus on the changing value of the land's alternative uses.
-However, in a context where there may be future payments for conservation (as discussed in Section 4.2 below) and land use investments may be irreversible, the option value of not deforesting-i.e., of holding the land as forest which can itself generate potential future returns-is of first-order importance for landowners' decision making.
-Stavins (1999) is among the first to discuss these concerns systematically, developing a revealed preference-based discrete-choice approach to estimate heterogeneous costs of carbon sequestration with a county-level panel of land use choices in the American South.
+The approaches discussed so far focus on the changing value of the land's alternative uses.
+However, in a context where there may be future payments for conservation (as discussed in Section 4.2 below) and land use investments may be irreversible, the option value of not deforesting-i.e., of holding the land as forest that can itself generate potential future returns-is of first-order importance for landowners' decision making.
+Stavins (1999) is among upplemental Material > the first to discuss these concerns systematically, developing a revealed preference-based discretechoice approach to estimate the heterogeneous costs of carbon sequestration with a county-level panel of land use choices in the American South.

-Araujo et al. (2020) consider these issues in a dynamic discrete-choice model of land use in the Brazilian Amazon.
-In their model, there is a fixed conversion cost from one land use type to another, and the authors apply a dynamic Euler-equation approach that incorporates the costs of adjusting from forested to deforested land and vice versa.
-They use both cross-sectional differences in the returns to cropping and pasturing, given by land use differences and transportation costs, the value of existing forest stocks, as well as time-series differences in prices of cropland and pastures to estimate the model.
+Araujo et al. (2022) consider these issues in a dynamic discrete-choice model of land use in the Brazilian Amazon.
+In their model, there is a fixed conversion cost from one land use type to another, and the authors apply a dynamic Euler equation approach that incorporates the costs of adjusting from forested to deforested land and vice versa.
+To estimate the model, they use cross-sectional differences in the returns to cropping and pasturing given by land use differences and transportation costs, the value of existing forest stocks, and time-series differences in the prices of cropland and pastures.